Data Lake vs. Data Warehouse: A Detailed Comparison for Modern Data Architecture.

 Data Warehouse: Executives use Tableau to track quarterly revenue from structured sales data.

-Data Lake: Data scientists train a recommendation engine using raw user behavior logs stored in Amazon S3.
+Data Lake: Data scientists train a recommendation engine using raw user behavior logs stored in Amazon S3 or on GCP GCS.

 Storage & Cost Comparison